hetpin/cgo-stable/README.md

 # CGO
-CGO is a novel multiband object detection method relying on the component-graphs and statistical hypothesis tests.
+This repository implements CGO - a novel multiband object detection method relying on the component-graphs and statistical hypothesis tests.
+The method is described in [CGO Paper - ICIP 2020](https://hal.archives-ouvertes.fr/hal-03132048/) and [CGO Article - IEEE Access 2021](https://www.archives-ouvertes.fr/hal-03429058/).

 # Requirements
 - cfitsio